alleyinteractive/mantle-docs/docs/features/assets.md

 Mantle's build system is powered by Webpack and configured via the `webpack.config.js` file.
-Out of the box, you will be able to build standalone entires as well as WordPress blocks using either JavaScript or TypeScript.
+Out of the box, you will be able to build standalone entries as well as WordPress blocks using either JavaScript or TypeScript.

 ## Standalone Entries